Beltus/blog/_pages/about.md

 ---
 # Hello Everyone - Meet Beltus Nkwawir

-I'm currently a Computer Science graduate student at Istanbul Technical University whose passion and research interests are directed towards image processing, computer vision, Machine Learning and Deep Learning.
+I'm currently a Computer Science postgraduate student at Istanbul Technical University whose passion and research interests are directed towards image processing, computer vision, Machine Learning and Deep Learning.

 I hold a bachelors degree in Telecommunications Engineering from the University of Buea.